rezonant/rezolve/README.md

 ## Credits

-This mod was started by William Lahti (rezonant on github/twitter, rezonaut on Minecraft, minor contributor to EnderIO), along with design input from the ever-talented Maxillaria.
+This mod was started by William Lahti (rezonant on github/twitter, rezonaut on Minecraft, minor contributor to EnderIO), along with design from the ever-talented Maxillaria.
 We are looking for more contributors, so please come talk to us in the Gitter.im room for this project if you want to help!
 Let's make an amazing mod!

 We have also looked heavily upon the work done by the Sleepy Trousers team (EnderIO) as well as other mods around the community.

 ## License

-This mod, including all its code and graphics, are licensed under the 2-clause BSD license.
-Feel free to use code you find in this repository for your mod for any purpose, just be sure to attribute us in some reasonable fashion and if you can, let us know how you used the code!
+This mod, including all its code and graphics, are licensed under the MIT license.